jopaik/network_demos/network_compliance_dashboard/README.md

 ![Dash](../images/dash2.png)

 ### Step 8 - Optional Challenge
 Create a schedule in the AAP controller to run the Network-Compliance-Dashboard job-template periodically.
-No hints available.
+No screen shots available.

 ## Key Takaways
-* Network Factsare an easy method to discover and collect the network device configurations
+* Network Facts are an easy method to discover and collect the network device configurations
 * Dashboards and Reports are easy to populate with Network Facts

 ## Return to Demo Menu